 During a prosperous period, Inman had engaged in land speculation, but following the Panic of 1837, he found himself in unexpected financial difficulty.
 This, coupled with his chronic asthma and failing health, turned his final years into something of a struggle.
 In addition, a younger generation of New York portrait painters--including Huntington and Charles Loring Elliott--was becoming increasingly popular, winning ever more commissions.

 In 1844, he took a long-deferred trip to England, accompanied by a daughter.
 Although his health did not improve, he was able to execute a group of portraits in London and study the landscape in Scotland and northern England.
 He returned to New York in 1845, but following a period of two months in his sickbed, he died in 1846.
 Left unexecuted at his death was his commission of a large work, The Emigration of Daniel Boone to Kentucky for the Capitol rotunda.
 (He had been paid $6000, but had never moved beyond a few early studies).
 Inman was accorded a lengthy, ceremonial funeral procession through the streets of Manhattan, and a month later an unusual memorial exhibition of 126 of his paintings earned nearly $2000 for his widow and six children.
 One son, John O'Brien Inman, later became an artist.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Tuckerman 1867, 233-246.